Overview: Why Do Head and Neck Hurt Together?

 Clinical Evaluation and Differential Diagnosis

-Diagnosis of headaches is primarily clinical, based on detailed history and physical examination.
+Headache diagnosis is primarily clinical, based on detailed history and physical examination.
 The ICHD-3 classification (International Classification of Headache Disorders) offers precise criteria for each type of primary and secondary headache.

 Tension-Type Headache